Mowbray-R-V/Numerical-Optimization-Algorithms/README.md

 # Numerical-Optimization-Algorithms
-Implementation of numerical optimization algorithms
+Implementation of numerical optimization algorithms from scratch